RonakDedhiya/Early-Warning-Fault-Detection/Fault Prediction/README.md

 For detecting False Alarm/ No alarm, an logic is written and incorporated in predict_data function.
 On retraining event, retrain function is called when conditions become true.
 This retrain function detects the lowest value for which machine got off and adds dummy data accordingly to have on/off labels almost equal in number for proper training.
 This data augmentation is done in retrain code wherein ahead it is trained with logistic regression method.

 After retraining, model runs with new threshold.
+RestPrediction.py is similar code as prediction_final.py but additionally with flask to allow it to be hit from the API's